-More than 100 “near misses” have been recorded on the Humber Bridge as drivers try to reverse out of the wrong lane or do “dangerous” U-turns.
+More than 100 near misses as drivers try to reverse out of wrong lane

 The Humber Bridge Board has recorded seven minor accidents as well as 134 near misses since May 25.

 Of the near misses, three-quarters (102) are a result of drivers being unsure about which lane they should be in as they approach the toll booths or the new “open road” system.

 The majority have involved drivers reversing out of one lane to drive into another, but in 14 incidents motorists reversed or did a U-turn before driving back against the flow of traffic to the A164/A15/A1105 roundabout on the southbound approach.